 Set

 and let $\lambda>0$ be given by

 with the plus sign for $k>0$ and the minus sign for $k<0$.

-\begin{thma} Let $a>0$ be fixed let $\lambda$ be given by (\ref{lambda}), $\alpha$ by (\ref{alpha}) and $\beta$ by (\ref{beta}).
-Furthermore, let $\{x_j\}$ be the positions of the south dominos on the line $y=[(1-k^2u(k)n]$, where $u(k)$ is given by (\ref{asymptotics:u_k}).
+\begin{thma} Let $a>0$ be fixed, and let $\lambda$ be given by (\ref{lambda}), $\alpha$ by (\ref{alpha}) and $\beta$ by (\ref{beta}).
+Furthermore, let $\{x_j\}$ be the positions of the southern dominoes on the line $y=[(1-k^2u(k)n]$, where $u(k)$ is given by (\ref{asymptoticsuk}).
 Consider a fixed $k>0$.
-Then, the rescaled south domino process at the northern boundary,
+Then the rescaled southern domino process at the northern boundary,

 converges weakly to the thinned Airy kernel point process with parameter $\alpha$.